mesds/mesds/README.md

 - 👋 Hi, I’m @mesds!
-- 👀 I’m interested in  fazer Engenharia de Software e Desenvolvimento Full-Stack.
+- 👀 I’m interested in do Software Engineering and Full-Stack Development.
-- 🌱 I’m currently learning  Análise de Desenvolvimento e Sistemas.
+- 🌱 I’m currently learning Development and Systems Analysis and Computer Science
-- 💞️ I’m looking to collaborate on  minha aréa de escolha .
+- 💞️ I’m looking to collaborate on my learning
-- 📫 How to reach me: Instagram se trata de minha rede social favorita, estou sempre por lá!
+- 📫 How to reach me: Instagram is my favorite social network, I'm always there!

 <!---
 mesds/mesds is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.